-- US $665 per person, based on 4 people and this price is in the private group, which is much better than a shared group and extra porter included and we give a duffle bag to put your personal belongings and then you just carry your daypack for the hike.
+- US $700 per person, based on 4 people and this price is in the private group, which is much better than a shared group, and extra porter is included, and we give a duffle bag to put your personal belongings and then you just carry your daypack for the hike.

 Discount: For Ancascocha Trek Machupicchu 4 Days Plus Experienced Tour Guide

-We do some discount this year 2019, just write to us please for some special discount
+We do some discounts, all year round, just write to us.

-- Students discount with working green ISIC card: US$20
+- Student discount with working green ISIC card: US$20

-- Children under 15 year will pay as student: US$20
+- Children under 15 years will pay as students: US$20

 Weather For Ancascocha Trek Machupicchu 4 Days Plus Experienced Tour Guide

-This trek is located at high altitude in the Andes mountains, mainly we start from Cusco city at 3300 masl then along the route we arrive up to 4600 masl.
-So to be okay with the high altitude is just drinking plenty of water and eat some easy digest food like bland food and no alcohol, meet.
-Also just in case, the tour guide carries the oxygen tank for the route in case you will be affected by high altitude problem
+This trek is located at a high altitude in the Andes mountains, mainly we start from Cusco city at 3300 masl, and then along the route we arrive up to 4600 masl.
+So to be okay with the high altitude is just drinking plenty of water and eating some easy digest food like bland food and no alcohol, or meat.
+Also, just in case, the tour guide carries the oxygen tank for the route in case you will be affected by high altitude problem

-The food we carry is organic, so for the route there will be a professional chef to cook the organic food and also he will cook vegetarian and vegan food, according to the type food is required by customers in the safe way to prevent the stomach infection
+The food we carry is organic, so for the route, there will be a professional chef to cook the organic food and also he will cook vegetarian and vegan food, according to the type of food is required by customers in a safe way to prevent the stomach infection

 What is the highlight of the tour along the route?

-We see along the trek some nice waterfall and then Inca sites and also some sheep herders
+We see along the trek some nice waterfalls and then Inca sites, and also some sheep herders